185th Air Refueling Wing: A-7D Corsair IIs

-Modern era
+Expansion to wing

 On 19 December 1991, the group received General Dynamics F-16 Fighting Falcons.
 On 16 March 1992, the 185th Tactical Fighter Group was redesignated the 185th Fighter Group.
 One month later, the unit was rated operational with the Fighting Falcon.
 As the Air Force and Air Guard standardized unit structures under the Objective Wing concept, the 185th was designated the 185th Fighter Wing.
-The F-16 "Fighting Falcon" would be the last jet that the unit would fly before conversion to KC-135E tankers in 2003.
+The F-16 Fighting Falcon would be the last jet that the unit would fly before conversion to KC-135E tankers in 2003.
 The 185th continued to be an award-winning unit.
 In 1994, the unit gained the Winston P. Wilson Award as well as the Air Force Association Outstanding Air National Guard Unit Award.
 In 1999, Congress appropriated $6.5 million for the Air National Guard Aircraft Paint Facility located on base.

 The wing was redesignated the 185th Air Refueling Wing.
 In November 2003, the first all Sioux City crew flew a Boeing KC-135 Stratotanker out of Sioux City.
 Within a year, the 185th was flying refueling missions from Geilenkirchen, Germany supporting Airborne Warning and Control System aircraft of the North Atlantic Treaty Organization.
 In 2007, the 185th began transitioning from the KC-135E to the KC-135R model.

 Today, the 185th consists of nearly 900 members that include traditional guardsman, full-time military, air technicians and state contract employees.